 There are people who didn’t notice the errors in the previous sentence, and there are people who did notice but don’t care.
-You might think it doesn’t really matter as long as the book is otherwise good.
-However, there are plenty of people who do notice errors, and they do care, and they will loudly complain about them in the reviews, and that will affect your bottom line.
+You might think it doesn’t really matter as long as the book is otherwise good, but it is a quality issue.
+There are plenty of people who want to support independent authors, but who do notice errors and who do care about the quality of the products they buy.
+They will loudly complain in the reviews, and that will affect your bottom line.
 If your readers keep finding mistakes in your book, get it proofread.

-Once a writer has been over their own text a number of times, it becomes impossible to see it clearly anymore, and they just don’t notice missing words, transposed letters, or that they habitually mix up effect and affect.
+It is completely understandable that typos get missed: once a writer has been over their own text several times it becomes impossible to see it clearly anymore, and they just don’t notice missing words, transposed letters, or that they habitually mix up effect and affect.
 That is when a fresh pair of eyes is needed.
 It is also for this reason that an editor who has completed a copy edit on a book will suggest that the proofreading stage either be carried out by another editor, or that some time between these stages of book editing is allowed to pass so they can come to it fresh again.

-‘The story was great, but the writing was a bit clunky.’
-Or ‘it was repetitive’, or ‘the dialogue was a bit unnatural’.
+‘The story was great, but the writing was clunky.’
+Or ‘it was repetitive’, or ‘the dialogue was unnatural’.

 This stage of the book editing process can take a book from good to great, but only if the foundation is there.
 It’s not unusual for someone to be great at the big picture but need help with some of the finer detail, or vice versa.
-Knowing where one’s own strengths and weaknesses lie is half the battle, the other half being getting and then using some help.
+Knowing where one’s own strengths and weaknesses lie is half the battle, the other half being getting, and then using, some help from an editor.

-‘The story wasn’t interesting’, or ‘the characters were flat’, or ‘there was a plot hole’, or ‘it was terribly slow in the middle and I gave up’.
+‘The story wasn’t interesting’, or ‘the characters were flat’, or ‘there were plot holes’, or ‘it was really slow in the middle and I gave up’.

-When there are snags with the big items, such as the pace (that baggy middle bit), the character the beta readers feel is flat, or the plot that needs ‘something’, a structural or substantive editor is the answer.
-A structural editor will provide commentary and suggestions covering larger sections of the book, so they will not spend time correcting the grammar.
-This stage will be followed by re-writes by the author to address the matters identified by it.
+When there are snags with the big items, such as the pace (that baggy middle bit), the character the readers feel is flat, or the plot that needs ‘something’, the answer is to hire an editor who does structural or substantive editing.
+A structural editor will provide commentary and suggestions covering larger sections of the book (so they will not spend time correcting the grammar).
+This stage will be followed by rewrites by the author to address the matters identified by the editor.